Uniqueness of unbounded component for level sets of smooth Gaussian fields: Abstract

 \section{Abstract}

-We consider the level-sets of a stationary, continuous, centered Gaussian field $f$ on $\R^d$.
-Under certain regularity, positivity and integrability conditions on the correlations of $f$ (in particular, this includes the Bargmann--Fock field), we prove that for every level $\ell\in \R$ there exist at most one unbounded connected component in $\{f=\ell\}$ (as well as in $\{f\geq\ell\}$) almost surely, thus proving a conjecture proposed by Duminil-Copin, Rivera, Rodriguez \& Vanneuville.
+For a large family of stationary continuous Gaussian fields $f$ on $\R^d$, including the Bargmann--Fock and Cauchy fields, we prove that there exists at most one unbounded connected component in the level set $\{f=\ell\}$ (as well as in the excursion set $\{f\geq\ell\}$) almost surely for every level $\ell\in \R$, thus proving a conjecture proposed by Duminil-Copin, Rivera, Rodriguez \& Vanneuville.
 As the fields considered are typically very rigid (e.g.~analytic almost surely), there is no sort of finite energy property available and the classical approaches to prove uniqueness become difficult to implement.
-We bypass this difficulty by using a soft shift argument based on the Cameron--Martin theorem.
+We bypass this difficulty using a soft shift argument based on the Cameron--Martin theorem.